books

 -Transfer Pictures, or Decalcomania

 Of course you know what transfer pictures are.
-There are very few boys indeed who have not bought and used little 5 cent packages of jim-crow transfer pictures and you will remember that usually only ...
+There are very few boys indeed who have not bought and used little 5 cent packages of jim-crow transfer pictures ...

 -How to Transfer the Pictures